 Bonds issued by real estate investment trusts (REITS) or similar property trusts.

-c. .
-Bonds issued by business development corporations, closed-end funds or similar operating entities, in each case registered under the 1940 Act.
-With this inclusion, it is important to highlight that the intent is specific to bonds issued from SEC-registered entities.
-The reference to “similar entities” is not intended to capture items issued from collateralized fund obligations (CFOs) or other such structures.
+c.
+Bonds issued by funds representing operating entities.
+Determining whether a fund represents an operating entity can generally be made by evaluating the substance of the entity and its primary purpose.
+A fund representing an operating entity has the primary purpose of raising equity capital and generating returns to its equity investors.
+Marginal amounts of debt may be issued to fund operations or produce levered returns to equity holders.
+These debt issuances occur in accordance with the fund’s primary equity-investor objective.
+Debt securities issued by closed-end funds and business development corps registered under the 1940 Act are permitted automatic qualification as issuer credit obligations as those funds are subject to strict limits or reporting components on the leverage (debt issuance) within the fund.
+In contrast, an ABS Issuer has a primary purpose of raising debt capital and its structural terms and features serve to support this purpose.
+More distinctively, the contractual terms of the structure generally define how each cash flow generated by the collateral is to be applied.
+For these structures, there is little or no discretion afforded to the manager/servicer of the vehicle and any discretion that is allowed is narrowly defined in the contractual agreements.
+The hardwiring of debtholder protections allows for the issuance of higher amounts of debt securities to be issued than what would be possible for a fund representing an operating entity.
+These features support the entity’s primary purpose of raising debt capital.
 Although some may consider CFOs to be similar to closed-end funds, that assessment is not supported for classification as an issuer credit obligation.
 Instruments considered to reflect CFOs (and other like structures) are required to be assessed as asset-backed securities for inclusion on Schedule D-1.

 d.
 Project finance debt issued by operating entities.
 These investments reflect financing of a single asset or “operation” (such as a toll road or power generation facility) that collateralizes a debt issuance and the cash flows produced by the asset/operation service the debt, where the issuer may also represent an operating entity.
 These designs have characteristics of both issuer credit operations, as the operation constitutes a stand-alone business, as well as characteristics of ABS, as they are formed for the purpose of raising debt capital backed by the cash flows from collateral held by a bankruptcy-remote entity.
 When viewed holistically, these issuing entities are typically used to facilitate the financing of an operating component of a project sponsor or municipality.
 Although the use of a bankruptcy-remote entity (e.g., SPV) facilitates the efficient raising of debt as a source of financing, the primary purpose is to finance an operating project.
 Therefore, when the issuing entity represents a stand-alone business producing its own operating revenues and expenses, where the primary purpose is to finance an operating project, the issuing entity shall be considered an operating entity despite certain characteristics that resemble ABS issuances.